DawsonJay/portfolio/portfolio/src/devlog.md

 - Okay, well I thought about the layout and for now all I need is a good blank home page and a sidebar.
 I need options for projects, about me and contact, maybe work history too.
 The menu needs to be able to have sub menus and to be responsive on smaller screens.
 I want to create a mixin to use textures on certain backgrounds.
+- Worked on creating a gradiant background effect for buttons, need to adapt it for icons.
+- The menus don't need to be multi-layered. single layer that changes screen makes perfect sense.
+- I need to setup the ability to get icons from fontawesome.
+They're easier to style than mui ones.
+- I'm having issues with the textures too where they're placed in front of all the other children.
+- Started on the glow effect for icons.